jaedsongms/Website/_pages/publications.md

   * Paper: Reelections and the Politics of Patronage at Municipal Level: Evidence from Brazilian Local Governments.

   * Paper: Bureaucracy, Political Appointments and Patronage: An Brief Overview.

-  * Paper: Does the Policy-Seeking Orientation of Parties Influence Cabinet Ministers’ Duration at the Sub-national Level?

   * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
 With Barreto RTS.